wasnotrice/shoes-atom/README.md

     $ rake

 Shoes gets compiled to `dist/shoes.js`.
 The example app in `examples/hello/src` gets compiled to `examples/hello/dist`.

-Open the example app with your Atom app.
+Now, open the example app with your Atom app.
 On OS X, that looks like this:

     $ /Applications/Atom.app/Contents/MacOS/Atom examples/hello/dist

-That's it!
+Congratulations.
+You're running a Shoes app :D

 ## Contributing